ryanseys/bomberman/README.md

 If one of the clients finishes the game (e.g. exits a door or collides with the last player on the board), the Server will not respond with an updated board state, but will instead broadcast a `{“type":"game_over"}` message to all players alerting them that the game is over.

+## Testing & Test Framework

+You can see Testcases.md in the root folder of this project.

+To run tests, run Server.java.
+Then run TestMain.java.
+It will run all the tests and output the results to the console.
+It will also write a more detailed output to log files in the `/log` directory in the Client folder.

 Notes
 ===